 The couple opted for a “first look” before the nuptials, and it played out romantically, so much so that both bride and groom note it as one of their most cherished moments of the day.
 Jordan wore a stunning lace trumpet gown purchased from bridal boutique The White Dress, while Kimbal sported a sleek blue suit paired with a burgundy tie.
 More than 150 loved ones gathered at the Orange County property to celebrate the union.

-Since Jordan and Kimbal are both of Filipino descent, it was important to them to have a traditional-based Catholic mass peformed by a priest familiar with their wedding customs.
+Since Jordan and Kimbal are both of Filipino descent, it was important to them to have a traditional-based Catholic mass performed by a priest familiar with their wedding ceremony traditions and customs.
 After the vow exchange when the couple was officially announced husband and wife, the newlyweds and their guests transitioned to a reception space surrounded by matured wild trees illuminated with suspended lights.
 Attendees found their table assignments by way of note cards affixed to an eye-catching verdant wall.

 The same aesthetics from earlier in the day were carried over to the evening festivities.
 “We subtly incorporated gold elements, such as votives, flatware, and signage to create a more elegant look,” explains the bride.
 The organic beauty of the environment needed little decoration, so the newlyweds settled on garlands of greenery and timeless floral arrangements filled with garden roses and ranunculus blossoms.
 A mixture of short and tall candles cast an amorous glow.